 SEC.
 1. EXECUTIVE COMMITTEE AND OFFICERS.

-The Executive Committee shall consist of the President, who shall be Chair, the two Vice Presidents, and the Chairs of all committees.
-In the event that major policy decisions are required between full Board meetings, the Executive Committee shall be consulted and may act on behalf of the Board in carrying out the business of the Association.
-The staff lead for the Executive Committee shall be the Executive Director, or other individual so designated by the Executive Director in consultation with the Officers.
+The Executive Committee consists of the President, who is chair, the Vice President(s) and such other officer(s) who may be elected and the chairs of all committees.
+If major decisions are required between full Board meetings, the Executive Committee will be consulted and may act on behalf of the Board in carrying out the business of the Association.
+Any decision will be communicated to the full Board within 72 hours.

-The Officers shall consist of the President, who shall be Chair, two Vice Presidents, and the Chair of the Nominating & Governance Committee.
-Between full Board meetings, the Officers shall make tactical decisions not requiring the input of the full Board or Executive Committee.
-The staff lead for the Officers shall be the Executive Director, or other individual so designated by the Executive Director in consultation with the Officers.
+The Officers consist of the President, who is Chair, the Vice President(s), the Chair of the Nominating & Governance Committee and such other officer(s) who may be elected.
+Between full Board meetings, the Officers will have the authority to make tactical decisions not requiring the input of the entire Board or the Executive Committee.

 SEC.
 2. NOMINATING & GOVERNANCE COMMITTEE.

-The Nominating & Governance Committee shall, in consultation with the President, nominate alums to fill (i) Officer Positions (see Article V); (ii) Director positions (see Article IV); (iii) Alumnae/i Association Trustees (see Article XI); (iv) non-Director committee memberships; and (v) other roles as requested from time to time by the Officers.
+The Nominating & Governance Committee, in consultation with the President, nominates members of the Association (alums) to fill (i) Officer positions; (ii) Director positions; (iii) Alumnae/i Association Trustees; (iv) non-Director committee memberships; and (v) other roles as requested from time to time by the Officers.

-Within 30 days the Annual Meeting, and in consultation with the Officers, the Committee Chairs for the of the Board from among the active Directors, as well as Director and non-Director members of committees.
+Within 30 days following the Annual Meeting, and in consultation with the Officers, the Committee must nominate Chairs for the committees of the Board from among the active Directors, as well as nominate Director and non-Director members of committees.
+The Board will appoint the chairs and Director members of each of its committees.

-In addition, the Nominating & Governance Committee shall advise the Board on broader governance matters, including amendments to these Bylaws.
+In addition, the Nominating & Governance Committee advises the Board on broader governance matters, including amendments to these Bylaws and committee chartering and de-chartering.

-The Nominating & Governance Committee shall consist exclusively of Directors.
-The Chair shall be selected by the President in consultation with the Vice Presidents for a four-year term.
-The other committee members shall be appointed to the Committee by the Nominating & Governance Committee in consultation with the Officers for two-year renewable terms.
-The primary staff lead for the Nominating & Governance Committee shall be the Executive Director, or other individual so designated by the Executive Director in consultation with the Officers.
+The Nominating & Governance Committee consists exclusively of Directors.
+The President, in consultation with the Vice President(s), will nominate the Chair for a four-year term.
+The other committee members will be nominated to the Committee for two-year renewable terms by the Chair of the Nominating & Governance Committee in consultation with the Officers.

 SEC.
-3. THE VASSAR FUND COMMITTEE..
+3. STANDING COMMITTEES OF THE BOARD.